Eli Heckscher

-Eli Filip Heckscher (24 November 1879 – 23 December 1952) was a Swedish political economist and economic historian.
+Eli Filip Heckscher (24 November 1879 – 23 December 1952) was a Swedish political economist and economic historian who was a professor at the Stockholm School of Economics.

+He is known for the Heckscher–Ohlin theorem, an influential model of international trade that predicts that capital-abundant countries export capital-intensive goods, while labor-abundant countries export the labor-intensive goods.

 Biography

-Heckscher was born in Stockholm, son of the Jewish Danish-born businessman Isidor Heckscher and his spouse Rosa Meyer, and completed his secondary education there in 1896.
-He conducted higher studies at Uppsala University (from 1897) and Gothenburg University College (in 1898), completing his PhD in Uppsala in 1907.
+Heckscher was born in Stockholm, son of the Jewish Danish-born businessman Isidor Heckscher and his spouse Rosa Meyer.
+He completed his secondary education there in 1896.

+He conducted higher studies at Uppsala University (from 1897) and at Gothenburg University College (in 1898) before completing his PhD in Uppsala in 1907.
+At Uppsala, he studied history under Harold Hjarne and economics under David Davidson.
+After completing his PhD, he lectured at Uppsala.

 He was professor of Political economy and Statistics at the Stockholm School of Economics from 1909 until 1919, when he exchanged that chair for a research professorship in economic history, finally retiring as emeritus professor in 1945.
 In 1929 Heckscher founded the Institute for Economic and Business History Research as a key step in his effort to create the field of economic history in Sweden, and make it a policy-oriented science.
 He advanced his agenda by recruiting two other scholars, historian Bertil Boëthius (1885–1974) and economist Arthur Montgomery.
 Thereby the "Stockholm School" emerged and achieved a voice in government planning.